qtnc/miditext/readme.md

 - i or p: set instrument / program change, in separate bank/program parameters; p(b,n) or p(b,n) where b=bank number (0-16383) and n = instrument/program number (0-127).
 Also accepts p(x,y,z) where x=bankMSB (0-127), y=BankLSB (0-127), z=program (0-127)

 ## Elaborate commands
+Elaborate commands are like long commands, except that the command is a word rather than just a single letter.
+The syntax is the same.

 - aftertouchdest(t,x).: Aftertouch destination effect (see GM2 doc). t=type (pitch|volume|vibrato|filter), x=value (0-127)
 - crX(start,end,duration).: slide the specified value from start to end across duration.
 X is to be replaced with the value that has to be slide: d=last RPN/NRPN, h=pitch bend, n=panning, u=channel pressure, v=channel volume, w=modulation wheel, x=expression
 - crX(param,start,end,duration).: some slides need an additional parameter. c=custom CC(param=CC number), k=key polypressure/aftertouch (param=key note)
-- ctrl(controller,value).: custom control change (CC number 0-127 or CC name, value 0-127)
+- ctrl(cc,value).: custom control change (CC number 0-127 or CC name, value 0-127)
 - controllerName(value)): control change, where controllerName is a CC name (see below), and value 0-127
 - slide(controllerName, start, end, duration): slide the specified value from start to end across duration.
 ControllerName is a CC number or name (see below), or one of pitch, pressure or aftertouch.
 - echo(time,volume,count,dest,octave).: following notes are echoed. time=length of the echo (a duration specifier like /2), volume=volume of the echo in percentages (1-99), count=optional number of echoes (1-99, default=3), dest=optional destination channel (0-15, default=current), octave=optional relative octave change (-10-10, default=0)